David Carradine: Kung Fu

 During Kung Fus original run, Carradine made cameo appearances in Scorsese's Mean Streets (1973) (alongside his brother Robert Carradine) and Robert Altman's The Long Goodbye.
-He also directed several episodes of Kung Fu, a short musical called A Country Mile (1973), and a film, Around.
+He also directed several episodes of Kung Fu, a short musical called A Country Mile (1973), and a film, You and Me (also known as Around).
 Carradine's annual salary on the show was reportedly $100,000."Carradine Fined, Given Probation: Kung Fu Star Pleads No Contest to Mischief Charge".
 Farr, William; Los Angeles Times, November 13, 1974: 3.

 Film stardom

 Immediately after Kung Fu, Carradine accepted the role of the racecar driver Frankenstein in Death Race 2000 (1975), he said, to "kill the image of Caine and launch a movie career."
 The role had originally been offered to Peter Fonda, who was not available.
 The film, directed by Paul Bartel and produced by Roger Corman, became a cult classic for New World Pictures.
 Carradine got 10% of the profits and made significant money from it.
 Carradine was tapped to play Duke Leto Atreides in Alejandro Jodorowsky's aborted Dune adaptation in the late 1970s.
-Carradine starred in the 1975 TV movie Long Way Home and another car chase film for Bartel and New World, Cannonball!
+Carradine starred in the 1975 television movie Long Way Home and another car chase film for Bartel and New World, Cannonball!
 (1976).
 Also in 1976, he earned critical praise for his portrayal of folksinger Woody Guthrie in Hal Ashby's Bound for Glory, for which he won a National Board of Review Award for Best Actor and was nominated for a Golden Globe Award and New York Film Critics Circle Award.
 Carradine worked very closely with his friend, singer-songwriter-guitarist Guthrie Thomas, on the film.
 Thomas assisted Carradine in the guitar style of the period and the songs that had been chosen to be in the film.